The story started

 When I joined this program, I tried to adjust my communication habits because this remote team worked in different time zones.
 My biggest challenge was responding to emails and messages in a timely manner.

 I used to be a “reply within 3-5 business days” type of person.
-But this didn’t work in my favor at Pearl Lemon.
+But this didn’t work in my favor at Pearl Lemon Group.
 To combat this, I learned tips from my colleagues and opened a separate WhatsApp Business account that I used specifically for work.
 This has helped me separate church and state.

 It has helped me organize my messages better so that I don’t spend time responding to personal messages when I’m on the clock.
 This way, I use my laptop for all work-related messaging and my phone is for personal shenanigans.
 This was an important balance to strike because remote work was starting to feel like there were no boundaries between my personal life and business.